ZahraKhademi1997/MOTR/README.md

 12. Replacing pevious mask losses with dual focal loss and generalized dice loss.
 13. Removing segmentation postprocessing frim the model and replace it with interpolation

+## Association Modifications
+- `matcher.py`: Adding the MIOU to the cost function

 ## Postprocessing Modifications
 - `qim.py`: Changing the iou in _select_active_tracks
 - `segmentation.py`: